Microswimmer: Synthetic microswimmers

+Movement without external forces has been demonstrated for microswimmers.
+Bioinspired by microvelia beetles which are capable of gliding on the water at high speeds, microswimmers are proposed to take advantage of the Marangoni effect which is the mass transfer across a gradient of the surface tension for a fluid.
+Choi et al. demonstrated that photopatterned microswimmers without any mechanical actuation system or external force are capable of traversing a fluid through a polyvinyl alcohol (PVA) fuel source which causes the surface tension of the water once it is dissolved.

 Responding to stimuli

 Reconfigurable synthetic or artificial microswimmers need internal feedback Self-propelling microparticles are often proposed as synthetic models for biological microswimmers, yet they lack the internally regulated adaptation of their biological counterparts.
 Conversely, adaptation can be encoded in larger-scale soft-robotic devices but remains elusive to transfer to the colloidal scale.